|Rare Book & Manuscript Library|

 At a Glance

 Personal and professional papers of the filmmaker, film writer, and educator Cecile Starr (1921-2014).
 Material formats include personal documents, photographs, audiocassettes (primarily interviews of Starr and others), and printed material.
-Family and personal correspondence; professional correspondence; materials relating to Southern writers including James Agee, and Randall Jarrell; materials related to her secondary, college, and university education; teaching materials regarding filmmaking courses taught at Columbia University, the New School, and elsewhere; and manuscripts and preparation materials for published and unpublished articles.
+The content includes family and personal correspondence; professional correspondence; materials relating to Southern writers including James Agee and Randall Jarrell; materials related to Starr's secondary, college, and university education; teaching materials regarding filmmaking courses taught at Columbia University, the New School, and elsewhere; and manuscripts and preparation materials for published and unpublished articles.
 There are also records related to Starr's film distribution activities and the Women's Independent Film Exchange (W.I.F.E.), which Starr co-founded and co-directed.

 Using the Collection